couchbaselabs/docs-ng/content/couchbase-manual-2.1/using-the-web-console.markdown

  1. Select a name for the new bucket.
 The bucket name can only contain characters in range A-Z, a-z, 0-9 as well as underscore, period, dash and percent symbols.

-    ### Default Bucket Should Only for Testing

-    Any default bucket you initially set up with Couchbase Server should not be used for storing live application data; you should create a named bucket specifically for your application.
-The default bucket you create when you first install Couchbase Server should only be used for testing.
+	**Best Practice**: Create a named bucket specifically for your application.
+Any default bucket you initially set up with Couchbase Server should not be used for storing live application data.
+The default bucket you create when you first install Couchbase Server should be used only for testing.

  1. Select a Bucket Type, either `Memcached` or `Couchbase`.
 See [Data Storage](#couchbase-introduction-architecture-buckets) for more information.
 The